getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader1/README.md

     - Exit if after sleeping for 15s, time did not really passed
     - Exit if a debugger is attached
     - Exit if making an uncommon API call fails (i.e. we are running in an AV sandbox that can't emulating it)
-  - Compatible with shellcodes of multiple C2 frameworks such as: Metasploit, Silver and Havoc
+  - Compatible with shellcodes of multiple C2 frameworks such as Metasploit and Havoc

 #### TESTS
 - Succesfully tested on a Windows 10 x64 laptop (target) with Windows Defender enabled (without 'Automatic sample submission') and shellcodes of multiple C2 frameworks (in C# format & encrypted with XOR cipher algorithm)